 - Home School Link Worker

-- PSHE assemblies, lessons
+- PSHE collective worship and lessons

 - Wellbeing Wednesday's with a specific theme each week

 - 2 well being ambassadors in each class

 - Worry box in each class which is shared with wellbeing ambassadors and HSLW each week

 - Values based Schools

 - Inclusive environment

 - House Captains and Sports Captains

 - Pets as Therapy Read 2 Dog scheme led weekly in school

-- Parent Consultation evenings
+- Parent/family Consultation evenings

 - TA support for children who require it

 - Extra-curricular activities

 - Before and after school club

-- Policies in place to ensure the well-being of every child
+- · Policies in place to ensure the well-being of every child

 - Use of 'Positive Touch methods' if required.
-SENCO is trained in Safety Interventions support children if required
+Staff are trained in Team Teach methods if this is required.

-- · Children are allocated Houses which means they work in teams across the school to achieve points
+- Children are allocated Houses which means they work in teams across the school to achieve points

 - Class tokens can be earned to work towards a class reward

 - Support from CAMHS outreach workers to support any children who are having social, emotional or mental health difficulties

 - TAMHS mental health Link Nurse

-- SENCO has undertaken training in Trauma and Attachment in Primary Children which was decimated to all teaching staff and teaching assistant in the Spring and Summer terms 2019.
+- Inclusion Lead has undertaken training in Trauma and Attachment in Primary Children which was decimated to all teaching staff and teaching assistants